dmytrostriletskyi/threads-net/README.md

 ### Terminology

-There might be a confusion among many `Threads API` clients as well as in both `Threads` an `Instagram` `APIs` according to the naming of entities.
+There might be confusion among many `Threads API` clients as well as in both `Threads` an `Instagram` `APIs` according to the naming of entities.
 For instance, in `Threads` a publication is called a `thread`, but under the hood in the `API` of fetching or creating a `thread` it is called a `post`.

 It is done because `Threads` are backed by `Instagram` and `threads` creation is done on `Instagram API` where a publication called a post.
-Library maintainers decided to stick into `Threads` terminology and use the word `thread` for the post-related things.
+Library maintainers decided to stick to `Threads` terminology and use the word `thread` for the post-related things.

 ### Initialization